Top 10 Most Popular Cosplays Characters sees Harley Quinn top and Doctor Who last

-Harley Quinn is the most popular superhero character in the world with a total of 676,895 Instagram hashtags
+Harley Quinn is the most popular superhero character in the world to cosplay with a total of 676,895 Instagram hashtags with Spiderman coming in second on 530,177.

 Dressing up and cosplaying allows the expression of creativity, can be a form of escapism and is simply a lot of fun.